 If there are just too many spots and colonies of white fungus in the plant, you should consider removing it completely.

-This plant will find it difficult to recover from this issue and spread the problem in other plants in your home garden.
+This plant will find it difficult to recover from this issue and spread the problem to other plants in your home garden.

-And if you want to save other plants from it, you will have to discard the one with major issues.
+And if you want to save other plants from it, you will have to discard the ones with major issues.